 Nitrite is eaten by Bacteria-2, so we are now providing food for our second colony of beneficial bacteria.

 What you need to do here is everything you have been doing up to now.
 This means regular tests and keeping the ammonia topped up.
 As your colony of Bacteria-1 continues to grow, the ammonia level will drop quicker and quicker.

-If ammonia runs dry, then Bacteria-1 dies, which means that there is no nitrite for Bacteria-2 to eat, so any Bacteria-2 dies.
-Then we’re back to square one.
+If ammonia runs dry, then Bacteria-1 stops producing nitrite, which means that there is no nitrite for Bacteria-2 to eat, so any Bacteria-2 stops growing.
+This will only slow things down.
 So keep that ammonia level up!

 Whilst testing, we’re now looking out for our nitrates starting to rise.
 Rising nitrates is an indication that we have established a colony of Bacteria-2 that is starting to eat up those deadly nitrites.

 Nitrates are the end of the cycle in most cases, so a reading of nitrates on your tests is excellent news.

 You should now be seeing your ammonia levels dropping daily, eventually to 0 within 24 hours, this is exactly what we have been aiming for.